 There are a large number of SUP instruction courses available around the world.
 Most are two days long and attempt to cover most (or even all) aspects of SUP teaching in that time, including all the safety and management aspects.

 The SUP instructor course available in NZ up until recently has been of similar 2-day format.
 Managed by SurfingNZ, it was based loosely on the ISA course syllabus but with a lot of extra information included, particularly with regard to the specific legal requirements we have here.
 However, the intensive two-day format is very flawed as it results in a heavy ‘information overload’ scenario, and actually gives participants very little hands-on practice at instruction .

 - Ongoing learning requirements and work-ons

 - An online or practical session and assessment

 The online learning requirements can be completed at the candidate’s own pace.
 The candidate attends (and pays for) the practical session and assessment only when they feel ready.

-There are two levels of NZ SUP Instructor Qualification available, along with some additional options.
+There are two levels of SUP instructor course available, along with some additional options.